 Often, wisdom teeth grow beneath the surface, creating problems before a patient knows they exist.
 A routine dental visit can assist in identifying wisdom teeth early and tracking their growth pattern.
-Dr. Michael Lewis and Dr. Ryan Lloyd are experts in the evaluation and removal of third molars and look forward to providing every patient with a comfortable and pleasant surgical experience.
+Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe are experts in the evaluation and removal of third molars and look forward to providing every patient with a comfortable and pleasant surgical experience.

 Third molars begin erupting from beneath the gums at an early age and usually finish developing during the early twenties.
 It is extremely common for wisdom teeth to become impacted, or trapped beneath the gums because they don’t have enough room to grow in properly.
 When they only partially grow into the mouth, they become difficult to clean and are susceptible to infection.
 A few of the popular complications of wisdom teeth before an extraction include the following:

 - Dental crowding is a common issue associated with impacted teeth.
 When wisdom teeth can’t grow into the mouth and get trapped beneath the gums, they may search for a new growth track.
 As a result, they can grow toward the second molars, pushing them forward and disrupting the dental arch.